saijaswanthgattidi/web-mobile-programming/README.md

 # web-mobile-programming
-# ICP's of WEB N MOBILE PROGRAMMING,Each consists of Source folder and Documentation folder
+# ICP's of Web N Mobile Programming,Each consists of Source folder and Documentation folder